 Duration: 5 Days

 Pick-Up Areas: Burlington and Killington

-Note: You are responsible for booking your own hotel accommodations in Killington VT for each night of this tour.
-If flying to Vermont (Burlington International Airport), we ask that you arrive the night before the tour begins.
+Note: If flying to Vermont (Burlington International Airport), we ask that you arrive the night before the tour begins.
 We will pick you up at your hotel in Burlington at 9:00 AM on the first day of the tour.